-4.2 Dynamics in and Utilization of Markets
+5.2 Dynamics in and Utilization of Markets

-In capitalist economies, markets themselves entail power relations (e.g., Giulio Palermo 2007; Barbara Harris-White 2014; Adam Ozanne 2016).
+In capitalist economies, markets themselves entail power relations (e.g., Palermo 2007, Harris-White 2014, Ozanne 2016).
 The notion of power in, as well as exercised through markets can be linked to an institutional framework, as the rules governing market transactions result from the institutional framework that reflects but also justifies hierarchical status and influence.
 There is no reason to suspect that some areas of socioeconomic relations would be uninfluenced by the social hierarchies of the system in which they are embedded, or that they might not serve to further the influence and power groups already hold.
-Narrowly, focusing on monetary and distributional aspects, Eric Schutz (1995), touching on points raised by Samuel Bowles and Herbert Gintis (1992) from a different angle, outlines how market concentration and short-side power in markets are allowing redistribution towards powerful agents.
+Narrowly, focusing on monetary and distributional aspects, Schutz (1995), touching on points raised by Bowles and Gintis (1992) from a different angle, outlines how market concentration and short-side power in markets are allowing redistribution towards powerful agents.
 These distributional aspects then provide the means to reinforce status hierarchies and limit the access to resources that could serve to overcome stratification patterns more broadly under different circumstances.

-Michal Kalecki (1938) stresses, "Monopoly appears to be deeply rooted in the nature of the capitalist system: free competition, as an assumption, may be useful in the first stage of certain investigations, but as a description of the normal stage of capitalist economy it is merely a myth".
+Kalecki (1938) stresses, 'Monopoly appears to be deeply rooted in the nature of the capitalist system: free competition, as an assumption, may be useful in the first stage of certain investigations, but as a description of the normal stage of capitalist economy it is merely a myth'.
 Chandler (1977) analyses the changes in business structure and operations and technological changes that have fueled the trend towards a monopolization of market structures following the Industrial Revolution.
-Paul Sweezy (1990) outlines Marx's recognition of the inherent instability and lack of permanence of competitive (in the actual sense of the word) market structures.
+Sweezy (1990) outlines Marx's recognition of the inherent instability and lack of permanence of competitive (in the actual sense of the word) market structures.
 He further stresses the role of financial markets as accelerants of these processes.
 A monopolization of production structures, and a commodification of increasing areas of human life, can exacerbate outcomes that result from unequal resource access for different groups.
 Besides the increased concentration of control and derived limitation of access, particularly noteworthy for our purpose is the expected unequal distribution of hardship in crises, as seen above, as well as crises' impact on people's starting positions and their possible paths that may unfold.
-Inequality and wealth inequality, for instance, increased after the Great Recession (e.g., Fabian T. Pfeffer, Sheldon Danziger, and Robert F. Schoeni 2013; Jeffrey P. Thompson and Timothy M. Smeeding 2013).
+Inequality and wealth inequality, for instance, increased after the Great Recession (e.g., Thompson and Smeeding 2013, Pfeffer et al 2013).

-Marx notwithstanding, a name often mentioned as the first to consider monopoly capitalism with more focus is Veblen, in his "Theory of the Business Enterprise" (1904) and in particular in "Absentee Ownership" (1954).
+Marx notwithstanding, a name often mentioned as the first to consider monopoly capitalism with more focus is Torstein Veblen, in his 'Theory of the Business Enterprise' (1904) and in particular in 'Absentee Ownership' (1923).
 Both build on his general approach to try and understand economic activity as evolutionary process, and to capture the dynamics that drive this process endogenously.
-A factor to highlight for our purposes is Veblen's recognition that societal interest and business interest need by no means overlap, as reflected for instance in the "right to sabotage", to leave resources unemployed, that ownership confers, or in the desire for social status driving individual action (also, Veblen 1899).
+A factor to highlight for our purposes is Veblen's recognition that societal interest and business interest need by no means overlap, as reflected for instance in the 'right to sabotage', to leave resources unemployed, that ownership confers, or in the desire for social status driving individual action (also, Veblen 1899).
 Again, resulting dynamics lend themselves to circular causation between economic returns and social status, and resulting political power.